Edger1ng/OpCoreLogDissasembly/README.md

 # OpenCore Log Analyzer

 OpenCore Log Analyzer is a Python application for analyzing OpenCore boot log files by classifying log lines according to their severity (error, warning, info, debug, success, etc.).
-It provides both a graphical user interface (GUI) and a command-line interface (CLI) for convenient log inspection, cleaning, and splitting logs into categorized files.
+It provides a graphical user interface (GUI), a command-line interface (CLI), and a pseudo-GUI CLI mode for convenient log inspection, cleaning, and splitting logs into categorized files.

 ## Features